ectoplasm33/Water-Particle-Simulation/README.md

 - Run the .exe file.
 - If a SmartScreen warning appears, click "More Info" and "Run Anyway".

-> the folder contains its own README with controls and changes.
+> The folder contains its own README with controls and changes.